top of page

 Mayor Nicola Armacost

-Both as Mayor and Trustee, her focus has been on village finances.
-She led efforts to keep taxes low, increase revenue through grants, build a solid reserve fund and improve financial transparency.
-She has championed responsible investments in our village infrastructure, from accelerating road and sidewalk repairs, to creating an earmarked reserve fund for our parks.
-She has also been a champion of sustainability, promoting energy efficiency and stewardship of our natural resources.
+Niki has also been a champion for sustainability, promoting energy efficiency and stewardship of our natural resources.
 Under her tenure Hastings-on-Hudson adopted the New York Stretch Energy Code, expanded access to energy efficiency through Open C-PACE financing, passed a Low-Embodied Carbon Concrete Resolution, invested in EVs, alternative fuel infrastructure and resiliency planning, promoted “buy local” initiatives and dedicated more than 85% of municipal-owned open space as parkland.
 Under Niki’s leadership, Hastings-on-Hudson is currently the highest-ranking Climate Smart Community (CSC) in New York State.

-Niki is a member of the Executive Committee and the Treasurer of the Westchester Municipal Officials Association (WMOA), where she Co-Chairs the Sustainability and Housing Sub-Committees.
-She is also a member of the Environment, Energy and Technology and the Women’s Advisory Committee of the New York Conference of Mayors (NYCOM).
+Niki is a member of the Executive Committee and the Treasurer of the Westchester Municipal Officials Association (WMOA), and is Co-Chair of their Sustainability and Housing subcommittees.
+She is also a member of the Environment, Energy and Technology and the Women’s Advisory Committee for the New York Conference of Mayors (NYCOM).

 Niki is Founder and Managing Director of Arc Finance, Ltd., a not-for-profit organization that finances clean energy and water in the developing world.
 She is also an advisor to a number of solar companies and microfinance organizations that work in Asia, Africa and Latin America.